All Things Set Aside: Overview

-All songs on the album were written and recorded by Veil of Maya, with the exception of the final track titled "The Session", which is a rap song, written and recorded by Chicago rappers Vigor Lynx, Getatem, Mike J, MO and DJ Robert.
+All songs on the album were written and recorded by Veil of Maya, with the exception of the hidden track titled "The Session", which is a rap song, written and recorded by Chicago rappers Vigor Lynx, Getatem, Mike J, MO and DJ Robert.

-The songs "Entry Level Exit Wounds" and "Sever the Voices" were recorded for the band's proceeding album, The Common Man's Collapse with the band's succeeding vocalist Brandon Butler.
+The songs "Entry Level Exit Wounds" and "Sever the Voices" were re-recorded for the band's proceeding album, The Common Man's Collapse with the band's succeeding vocalist Brandon Butler.